-Though America is clearly at the top of the hip-hop food chain, France has always been a fairly close second, with a thriving scene that dates back to the mid-eightes.
-A huge factor in the development of French hip-hop was the TV show HIPHOPaired, which featured music videos and live performances from global rap artists (even Kurtis Blow dropped by one time).
-The programme even pre-dated Yo!
+Although America is clearly at the top of the hip-hop food chain, France has always been a fairly close second, with a thriving scene that dates back to the mid-80s.
+A huge factor in the development of French hip-hop was the TV show HIPHOPaired, which featured music videos and live performances from global rap artists (even Kurtis Blow passed through one time).
+The show even pre-dated Yo!
 MTV Raps, suggesting that mainstream French culture was more ready to accept hip-hop than America was at that time.